DA0-DA0/docs/docs/how-to/how-to-manage-cross-chain-tokens.md

 # How to manage cross-chain tokens

 By default, you can manage tokens on the DAO's home chain.
-In some cases, you may want to hold, spend, and stake tokens on other chains.
+You may also want to hold, spend, and stake tokens on other chains.

 The first step is to set up a cross-chain account on each chain you want to manage tokens on.